Skip to content

 systemctl status var-snap-immich\\x2ddistribution-common-upload-library.mount

-If you see no error messages, let's start by shuting down Immich services.
+If there are no error messages, proceed by stopping the Immich services.

 Stop all Immich services